ejovo13/fmdt_python_clean/docs/howto/1_video_decomposition.md

-# Split a video
+# Spliting Videos

-In this section you'll learn the various ways to split a video using `fmdt` and [demo.mp4](https://lip6.fr/adrien.cassagne/data/tauh/in/2022_05_31_tauh_34_meteors.mp4) as our sample video
+This how-to guide showcases various ways to split a video using `fmdt`, using [demo.mp4](https://lip6.fr/adrien.cassagne/data/tauh/in/2022_05_31_tauh_34_meteors.mp4) as our sample video